Adrian Rogers: On politics and social issues

 Like many influential conservative pastors, Rogers participated in the advancement of a conservative political agenda in the United States.
 He stated that Christians have a duty to be involved in government.

 Familial dynamics was a recurrent issue for Rogers.
 He focused most closely on fathers that he labeled "drop-out dads."
 According to Rogers, since the Bible emphasizes the paternal role in a family, the father should be the primary source of teaching in the home.
 He was critical of fathers who do not fulfill this role: "We have dads today that are interested in sports, business, and sex.
-They've forgotten their God-given assignments to teach the Ten Commandments."
+They've forgotten their God-given assignments to teach the Ten Commandments".
 He went on to say that social problems, such as gun violence, are the consequences of fathers avoiding this responsibility.

 On the topic of pastoral endorsement of political candidates, he wrote that it is a pastor's duty to influence the political decisions of the members of the pastor's congregation.
 A pastor need not, however, endorse a specific candidate (and, under Internal Revenue Service regulations, a church could lose its tax-exempt status for doing so).
 He wrote that "[i]f [a pastor] has done his job his members will prayerfully and correctly use the standard of God's Word to select the right candidate."

 In May 2003, Rogers, along with twenty-four other religious leaders and persons of influence, signed a letter sent from Gary Bauer's conservative organization American Values to President George W. Bush.
 The letter criticizes President Bush's proposed Road Map for Peace initiative as being too lax towards the Palestinians.
 The letter states in part, "Mr. President, it would be morally reprehensible for the United States to be 'evenhanded' between democratic Israel… and the terrorist infested Palestinian infrastructure."

-Cecil Sherman (the Coordinator of the Cooperative Baptist Fellowship, a group of liberal Baptists who separated from the Southern Baptist Convention) writes in his autobiography that he once questioned Rogers about biblical inerrancy with reference to New Testament passages that seem to support slavery.
+Cecil Sherman (the Coordinator of the Cooperative Baptist Fellowship, a group of moderate Baptists who separated from the Southern Baptist Convention) writes in his autobiography that he once questioned Rogers about biblical inerrancy with reference to New Testament passages that seem to support slavery.
 Sherman reports that Rogers replied: "I believe slavery is a much maligned institution; if we had slavery today, we would not have this welfare mess."